 Which teams have qualified for the League Two play-offs?

-Luton and Wycombe currently occupy the remaining automatic promotion place, with Exeter and Notts County directly beneath them in the League Two table.
+Wycombe currently occupy the remaining promotion place, with Exeter and Notts County directly beneath them.

-The main play-off contenders, in addition to those mentioned above, are Coventry, Mansfield and Lincoln.
+The other play-off contenders, in addition to those mentioned above, are Lincoln, Mansfield and Coventry.

 Latest League Two table: